Nick Pratto Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 16th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 15th in the league.

-- The Cardinals have a 4.27 team ERA that ranks 16th among all MLB pitching staffs.
+- The Cardinals have a 4.32 team ERA that ranks 17th among all league pitching staffs.

-- The Cardinals give up the ninth-fewest home runs in baseball (56 total, one per game).
+- Cardinals pitchers combine to give up 58 home runs (one per game), the 10th-fewest in the league.

-- Wainwright (2-0) takes the mound for the Cardinals in his fifth start of the season.
-He's put together a 6.33 ERA in 21 1/3 innings pitched, with 10 strikeouts.
+- Mikolas gets the start for the Cardinals, his 12th of the season.
+He is 3-1 with a 4.23 ERA and 48 strikeouts in 61 2/3 innings pitched.

-- In his most recent appearance on Tuesday, the right-hander went 5 2/3 innings against the Cincinnati Reds, giving up five earned runs while surrendering eight hits.
+- In his most recent appearance on Thursday against the Cincinnati Reds, the righty threw seven scoreless innings while surrendering five hits.

-- In four games this season, the 41-year-old has an ERA of 6.33, with 4.2 strikeouts per nine innings.
-Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.